railsgirls-tw/railsgirls-tw.github.io/_posts/2012-06-03-thumbnails.markdown

   [im-win]: http://www.imagemagick.org/script/binary-releases.php?ImageMagick=vkv0r0at8sjl5qo91788rtuvs3#windows
   [in-homebrew]: http://mxcl.github.io/homebrew/

-__Coach__: What is ImageMagick and how is it different from libraries/gems we used before?
+**教練：** What is ImageMagick and how is it different from libraries/gems we used before?

 Open `Gemfile` in the project and add